CyberTrackerConservation/ctdoc/_pages/classic/change-history.md

 ### 3.160: 11/30/2008

-Bug fixes:
+Bug fixes

   - Client: Ensure GPS time always in sync
   - Client: Kiosk mode not enabled after a reset

-New features:
+New features

   - Client: Right to left property for Element Lists and Memos

 ### 3.159: 11/25/2008

-Bug fixes:
+Bug fixes

   - Client: Re-calibrate GPS for TDS Nomads, so date/time/heading/speed information is sent

 ### 3.158: 11/23/2008

-Bug fixes:
+Bug fixes

   - Client: Wrong time zone set

 ### 3.157: 11/23/2008

-Bug fixes:
+Bug fixes

   - Client: Force Nomad to use NMEA, so it can get date and time
   - Client: Minor cosmetic improvements for HighDPI